N-AO5/HO_training_notes/06 Asylum support and IEBF/IEBF triage notes.md

 ![alt text](image-13.png)
 9. change the type for the last one as it is not asylum support
 ![alt text](image-14.png)
-10.   copy the document and past into the change below
+10. copy the document and past into the channel below
 ![alt text](image-15.png)

+---
 10. the next steps are for the AFTERNOON ONLY
-11. get active mq access (go to Asylum Support Operations Guide-> find the access mq link -> copy the vault cmd and run in in terminal to get the password -> the username is admin)
+11. get active mq access (go to Asylum Support Operations Guide-> find the access mq link -> copy the vault cmd and run in in terminal to get the password -> the username is admin) `vault read secret/pr-prd1/CASEWORKING/iptactivemqwui/pass`
 ![alt text](image-16.png)
 12. log into active mq
 13. screen shot the first 4 queues